-The two types of beans that are used to make coffee are Arabica and Robusta.
+The two types of coffee beans that are used to make coffee are Arabica and Robusta.
 Robusta beans are generally higher in caffeine than Arabica.
 Robusta adds the full body and intensity of the espresso, also gives a long lasting crema.
 While the taste of Arabica beans is considered superior, bringing sweeter, softer notes and hints of fruit and berries to the coffee.

 Lavazza is master of blending since 1895, with Lavazza’s classic collection range of espresso beans, they select the best Arabica and Robusta beans from 15 countries and 25 origins.

 You may have heard that darker roasts have more caffeine, but this isn’t true.
 Dark and light roasts have nearly identical caffeine content.
 What really differentiates the amount of caffeine in your morning cup of joe is the way in which the drink is brewed and how much coffee you use.

 Typically, the longer the water has contact with the grinds, the stronger the coffee.
 That makes cold brew an especially potent concoction, while espresso actually has less caffeine than you might think since it is not in contact with water as long.
 However, keep in mind that cold brew typically has water added prior to serving, as well as milk or cream, while espresso is consumed in its original, concentrated state.

 The drip brew, Moka pot, French press and many other brewing methods would normally produce coffee with higher caffeine contents than espresso.

 One of the biggest factors effects caffeine content is simply how much you drink.
 It’s definitely the most straightforward factor affecting how much caffeine is in your coffee, but it’s often overlooked.
 For instance, it’s not unusual to drink a 24 oz hot or iced coffee or to order a large latte with three shots of espresso.
-This really ups the caffeine content, though you may not realize how much caffeine you’re consuming since it’s “only” one drink.
+This really ups the caffeine content, though you may not realise how much caffeine you’re consuming since it’s “only” one drink.